bbvcs/EXP2-VNS-HRV-Pipeline/README.md

 ### Files

-##### SUBJECT MAPPING
+##### SETUP .JSON
-- A JSON file, containing `study ID -> [ecg, vitals, ax3]` .csv filenames
+- A JSON file, containing the current subject to use, the location on disk where all subjects are kept, and a mapping of `study ID -> [ecg, vitals, ax3]` .csv filenames
-- Example entry: `"taVNS001": ["VC2B008BF_02CA07_ecgs.csv",  "VC2B008BF_02CA07_vitals.csv", "AX3_taVNS001.csv"]`
+- Example entry for subject mapping: `"taVNS001": ["VC2B008BF_02CA07_ecgs.csv",  "VC2B008BF_02CA07_vitals.csv", "AX3_taVNS001.csv"]`
     - The ecg & vitals filenames are as they are in the data OneDrive, under Patch_data/output
     - All these files should be placed in the "subject_data" folder, under a folder for the subject ID (e.g "taVNS001")
     - The ax3 .csv files are produced by using a script (see step 1 and next step "**AX3 COLLATOR**")

 ##### AX3 COLLATOR
 - "*A simple C++ command line tool designed to read Light, Temperature and Accelerometry (Gyro on AX6 and Gyro/Mag on AX9 should work also) data from Axivity AX-Series Data Logger .CWA file and merge into a single .CSV file*"